 |Scientific name:||Erithacus rubecula|

 Resident.
-One of Ireland's Top 20 most widespread garden birds.
+Ireland's most widespread garden bird almost every year.

 Probably the most familiar garden bird - the bright orange-red breast and facial area make it unmistakable.
 Upperparts a uniform greyish brown, belly and lower breast greyish white.
 The bill is dark and pointed and the legs black.
 Can appear very plump and rounded, especially in cold weather when the bird fluffs out its feathers.
 Can be very confiding, often perching motionless close to gardening activity.
 Occasionally cocks tail briefly.